 What is it?

-You’re convinced to move your money into a fictitious fund or to pay for what later turns out to be a fake investment which promised a high return.
+You’re convinced to move your money into a fictitious fund or to pay for what later turns out to be a fake investment.

 These scams include convincing you to invest in markets such as gold, property, carbon, cryptocurrencies such as Bitcoin or even wine.

 How to spot an investment scam

 - You’re contacted out of the blue by phone, email or social media about an investment opportunity

-- You’re offered a high return on your investment with apparently little or no risk
+- You may be offered a high return on your investment with apparently little or no risk

 - You’re told the investment opportunity is exclusive to you

 Examples of investment scams

 Arun* saw a ‘celebrity endorsed’ social media post advertising the promise of big returns on Bitcoin.
 He contacted the company and following a phone call with a “trader’ was convinced to make a payment of £300.
 After logging into his trading account on the website, he saw his investment increase.
 Arun continued to invest more money following pressure from another “trader” from the company and was persuaded to take out a loan sourced by the criminal.
 Arun only realised it was a scam when he was unable to access his account to withdraw his money or contact the company.

 Bonds and Shares